An official website of the United States government

 920th Rescue Wing

-Mission: Plan, lead and conduct military rescue operations and missions to deny competitors and adversaries exploitation of isolated personnel.
+Mission: Plan, lead and conduct military rescue operations and missions in order to deny competitors and adversaries exploitation of isolated personnel.

 Background